ManaliAmbatpure/project2/README.md

 # New Project
-This project was created from local system
+This project was created from local system.
+This is made by Manali